OldCanadian/webflyx/quotes/starwars.md

 - "May the Force be with you"
-- "I find your lakc of faith distrubing"
+- "I find your lack of faith distrubing"
 - "I am your father"
 - "Do or do not.
 There is no try"
 - "I've got a bad feeling about this"